aglitke/quarry/README.md

 ## Quickstart

+Follow these steps to quickly provision volumes and snapshots using your own Ansible playbooks.

+#### Configure volume types
-To begin, determine the storage backend(s) you would like to drive with quarry.
-We currently support ceph, NetApp Data ONTap, and EMC XtremIO.
+To begin, determine the storage you would like to drive with quarry.
+We currently support ceph, NetApp Data ONTap, and EMC XtremIO backends.
+Gather the configuration details for your site and create a configuration file for each volume type in /etc/quarry/config.
+The files should be named
-Gather the configuration details for your installation and create a configuration file for each type in /etc/quarry/config.
-The files should be named <volume_type>.yml where <volume_type> is an identifier to use when referring to volumes from this source.
-See the example configuration files provided in the doc/ directory of this repository.
+<volume_type>.yml where <volume_type> is an identifier to use when referring to
+volumes from this source.
+Note that you may have multiple configured volume types that use the same backend (ie. different ceph pools)See the example configuration files provided in the doc/ directory of this repository.

+#### Build a playbook
+Sample playbook templates can be found in the `playbooks/` directory of this repository.
+Select and copy a template to a new playbook file and edit to suit your needs.
+Variables beginning with `$` should be replaced with the actual parameters of the request (ie. volume id and desired size).
+Jinja expressions (wrapped by `{{ }}`) should not be modified.
+It is possible to have multiple quarry tasks in the same playbook (ie. you can create multiple volumes in a single playbook).

+#### Configure Ansible inventory
+Make sure the hosts you intend to use (the `ansible_host` variable) are listed in the ansible inventory (`/etc/ansible/hosts` by default).

+#### Run your playbook
+Once you have your backend configuration files and your playbook you are ready to run ansible.

+    QUARRY_VOLUME_TYPE=my_volume_type ansible-playbook playbook.yml

+The following environment variables are useful when running playbooks that use the `quarry` role:
+ - `QUARRY_VOLUME_TYPE` - Indicate which backend to target with the given playbook.
+ - `QUARRY_CONFIG_DIR` - Override the default location for backend
+ configuration files.
+ - `ANSIBLE_ROLES_PATH` - Specify where to find the `quarry` Ansible role.
+This is not needed if executing Ansible from the root of this repository.

+## About cinder emulation

+While you can design and run playbooks directly using the quarry Ansible role as described in the Quickstart, you can also use the mock cinder API to perform storage operations.
+Configure your storage backends as described in the Quickstart.

 Next, configure the quarry server.
 Copy doc/quarry.conf.sample to /etc/quarry/quarry.conf and edit as appropriate.
 Specifically, edit